 Long-term memory

-How can we work on our memory?
+How to work on memory?

 Reading